Welcome to MelvinBlog Dot Com. Check out the best posts from the blog and subscribe to my feed.

 yes but I’m evil thats why after I have recieved the payment I nofollow the links immediately and Google updates pr sporadically so I can be able to get away w/it

-5. ebay auction tool
+7. ebay auction tool says

 This was a very helpful blog post.
 I was always confused as to how to get into paid blogging.
 This article has helped me a lot.
 Keep up the great work.

-6. Adam - Creadiv
+8. Adam - Creadiv says

 What type of penalty does google enforce?
 Is it a lower page rank on their next update?
 Does google penalize the payer and the payee or just one of them?
 Why would it effect pr at all?
 I mean if it is an honest post about what the company does it seems to me that it shouldn’t be a problem.